 At Pittwater Animal Hospital we have a visiting specialist surgeon Dr Eugene Buffa, who comes to our hospital with his team to perform TPLO operations.
-This is a particularly successful surgical option for dogs with cruciate injuries of their knees and involves remodelling the lower part of the knee.
+This is a particularly successful surgical option for dogs with cruciate injuries of their knees which involves remodelling the lower part of the knee.

-Patients will need a general anaethetic and stifle xray some time prior to the day of surgery.
+Patients will need a general anaesthetic and stifle xray some time prior to the day of surgery.
 This is to examine for other complications, assess the extent of arthritis and for Dr Buffa to get measurements for the implants.

-Your dog will be sent home with pain relief and antibiotics and you can contact us at any time if you are concerned about the progress after surgery.
+Your dog will be sent home with pain relief and antibiotics one to two days after surgery.
+We ask you to contact us at any time if you are concerned about progress after surgery.

 The TPLO procedure involves changing the shape of the lower bone of the knee (the tibia) and stabilising it with an implant that will remain in the bone for life.

-When your dog goes home you must restrict his or her activity as outlined in our information package, for 6 weeks.
+When your dog goes home you must restrict his or her activity as outlined in our information package, for 10 weeks.

 Please read all the fact sheets below before you book in for surgery.